Commander, Naval Surface Force Atlantic

-Commander, Naval Surface Force, Atlantic (COMNAVSURFLANT) is a post within the United States Fleet Forces Command.
-As Naval Surface Force Atlantic, it is a military formation, but the organization is often known as SURFLANT.
-Its headquarters are at the Naval Station Norfolk, Norfolk, Virginia.
-The current commander is Rear Admiral Brendan R. McLane.
-COMNAVSURFLANT supervises all surface ships based on the Eastern United States and Gulf Coast of the United States, as well as ships forwarded deployed to Naval Station Rota, Spain.
+The Commander, Naval Surface Force, Atlantic (COMNAVSURFLANT) is the Surface Force Type Commander (TYCOM) under the United States Fleet Forces Command.
+As Naval Surface Force Atlantic, it is a military formation, and the organization is often known as SURFLANT.
+Its headquarters are at Naval Station Norfolk in Norfolk, Virginia.
+The current commander is Rear Admiral Joseph F. Cahill III.
+COMNAVSURFLANT supervises all surface ships based on the Eastern United States and Gulf Coast of the United States, as well as ships forward deployed to Naval Station Rota, Spain.